In this article, we are going to cover 10 things not to do in a cemetery.

 10. Don’t make out or get frisky

 This, too, should be obvious.
 It’s disrespectful to the dead and to those who are grieving.
-Same thing goes for employees – no one wants to see that in their workplace.
+The same thing goes for employees – no one wants to see that in their workplace.

 The last thing not to do in a cemetery….